The University of Massachusetts Amherst

 We do not accept applications for spring admission.
 We do not offer classes in TESL, translation, or specific languages.

-Decision Process
+Decision process

-Although we do not expect every applicant to have a substantial background in theoretical linguistics, we look for evidence that the decision to pursue a Ph.D. in this field is a thoughtful one, based on reading and consultation with advisers.
-Please keep in mind that this is a very competitive program, receiving over 130 applications per year from the best students from around the world, many of whom do have a strong background in theoretical Linguistics.
+Although we do not expect every applicant to have a substantial background in theoretical linguistics, we look for evidence that the decision to pursue a PhD in this field is a thoughtful one, based on reading and consultation with advisers.
+Please keep in mind that this is a very competitive program, receiving over 130 applications per year from the best students from around the world, many of whom do have a strong background in theoretical linguistics.

-In making admissions decisions, we place greatest emphasis on the potential to carry out significant independent research.
-We therefore look most of all for an inquiring mind, for an ability to formulate precise questions and arguments, for a willingness to work in areas where sometimes little is known for certain and fundamental theoretical principles may be called into question, and for an interest in abstract problems.
+In making admissions decisions, we place the greatest emphasis on the potential to carry out significant independent research.
+We, therefore, look most of all for an inquiring mind, for an ability to formulate precise questions and arguments, for a willingness to work in areas where sometimes little is known for certain and fundamental theoretical principles may be called into question, and for an interest in abstract problems.
 We look too for the character that will sustain a student through the hard work that is needed to acquire the intellectual tools of the trade.

 No single factor (transcripts, recommendations, or writing sample) will exclude anyone from admission, nor will any single factor ensure admission.
 There are no quotas or formulas.
 In making our decisions, we look for evidence from any source of the potential to make a contribution in theoretical linguistics.